Walkablenormal/librenms-plugin-tvm/README.md

 ## Deployment

 To add this plugin to LibreNMS you need to copy the files to the LibreNMS plugin directory.
-By default this is '/opt/librenms/app/Plugins/'.
-The easiest way is to clone the repository by using the following command.
+Because this uses the 'V1-way' of making a plugin the default folder is /opt/librenms/html/Plugins/.
+The easiest way to deploy this plugin is to clone the repository and setting the correct permissions by using the following commands.

-    sudo -u librenms git clone https://github.com/Walkablenormal/librenms-plugin-tvm.git /opt/librenms/html/Plugins/TVM
+    sudo git clone https://github.com/Walkablenormal/librenms-plugin-tvm.git /opt/librenms/html/Plugins/Tvm
+    sudo chown -r librenms:librenms /opt/librenms/html/Plugins/Tvm

 The plugin should appear in the Plugin Admin page of LibreNMS where it can be enabled.